Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/fundamentals/simulated-kernel-features/extra-features/language-studio.md

 * If you want to remove a string, you'll have to choose the `Remove string` option.
 You'll be prompted to select a string that you want removed.

 If you want to save the translations and make them usable as a language, you can choose `Save translations`, and your translation files will be placed under the `Output` folder.

+{% hint style="info" %}
+Alternatively, you can launch the language studio TUI by passing the `-tui` switch.
+Consult the keystrokes list by pressing the `K` key inside the TUI for help.
+{% endhint %}